 Let me tell you, being a Prepper is so much more than having a basement full of food and weapons.

-Saying that, staying put, at home is always the first best plan, you should always stay there, if safety permits it.
-Which is why we store foods and water with long shelf lives, as well as the means to cook this food without the mod cons we have.
+Saying that, staying put at home is always the most ideal plan, you should always stay home if it is safe, which is why we store foods and water with long shelf lives, as well as the means to cook food without the comforts of home that we have.

 Again, not true.
-Around 99% of preppers will say that when SHTF the ideal place to be would be in your own home, it's safe and you know where all the exits and weak points are, they call this "Bugging in".
+Around 99% of preppers will say that when SHTF the ideal place to be would be in your own home, it's safe and you know where all the exits and weak points are, this is known as "Bugging in".

 Chances are in a SHTF scenario that your home will become unsafe at some point and you will need to "Bug out" and go off grid.